isabelc/Organized-Docs/readme.txt

 3. Single docs post with Table of Contents

 == Changelog ==

+= 1.2.0 =
+* New: option to hide custom sidebar IDs to avoid multiple Table of Contents widgets.
+* New: option to hide printer icon and print link.
+* New: Navigate throught next and previous docs.
+If you are not using Twenty Fourteen theme, call twentyfourteen_post_nav() in your single.php to use this feature.
+* Tweak: better styling and padding for compatibility with Twenty Fourteen theme.
+* Maintenance: updated .pot file.

 = 1.1.10 =
 * New: added .pot file for localization.